-• Link to the Student Handbook page on Academic Misconduct and Plagiarism
+- Link to the Student Handbook page on Academic Misconduct and Plagiarism

+- Link to Academic Integrity Matters Leaflet

+- Link to Academic Misconduct

 The University adheres to its responsibility to support and promote the highest standards of rigour and integrity and embed a culture of honesty, transparency and care and respect for all participants and subjects of research.
 The University is committed to ensuring that research is conducted with integrity and good research practices are upheld.